projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 .. _APL_GVT-g-hld:

-GVT-g high-level design
+GVT-g High-Level Design
 #######################

 Introduction
 ************

-Purpose of this Document
+Purpose of This Document
 ========================

 This high-level design (HLD) document describes the usage requirements